 To the average shopper, large shopping platforms like Amazon and Alibaba have the E-Commerce market cornered as the place to find it all.
-But what they don’t know is that a good chunk of what they see, is offered by millions of third-party sellers, such as yourself, who are using the sites like a shopping mall, renting a space on the site for their online enterprise.
-While there is an advantage to partner with an Amazon, for example, to reach an international market and rely on their fulfillment services, it comes with a large catch - you don’t own anything.
+But what they don’t know is that a good chunk of what they see is offered by millions of third-party sellers, such as yourself, who are using the sites like a shopping mall, renting a space on the site for their online enterprise.
+While there is an advantage to partner with Amazon, for example, to reach an international market and rely on their fulfillment services, it comes with a large catch – you don’t own anything.
 You have no control over the experience, nor do you own your customer relationships, due to Amazon’s selling policies.
 Thankfully, they’re not the only game in town if you want to spread your wings.

 Many independent sellers have moved to a multichannel strategy, independent of Amazon, that allows them to easily market and distribute their products.
 This means that you’d still have your own dot.com site, but would also rely on other storefront and shop platforms such as Shopify, Shopee, or Lazada, to name a few.
-These marketplaces offer transactional infrastructure and access to customer acquisition channels, while allowing a retailer to outsource some of the more complex and expensive back-office tasks.
+These marketplaces offer transactional infrastructure and access to customer acquisition channels while allowing a retailer to outsource some of the more complex and expensive back-office tasks.

 They’re also a helpful resource for scaling up when you’re ready.
-Any of these platforms can offer advice and technological support for how to retool your existing store for your upcoming growth, as well as utilize their resources.
+Any of these platforms can offer advice and technical support for how to retool your existing store for your upcoming growth, as well as utilize their resources.
 For example, with Shopify Plus, it’s become easy to establish and run localized stores for multiple countries from one platform.

 The only downside to moving from one channel to several, however, is keeping track of what inventory is sitting in each shop’s warehouse.
 To manage that, success lies in asking for help.